 A common treatment for acute cases:

-When a patient experiences a closed lock for 1 week or less then we refer him to an oral medicine specialist or oral and maxillofacial surgeon.
+When a patient experiences a closed lock for 1 week or less then we refer him to an oral medicine specialist or oral and maxillofacial surgeon in Indore.

 Consider attempting manual manipulation to regain the normal discondyle relationship.
 Then the patient could wear an anterior positioning appliance for the first few days followed by nighttime use only.
 Once stability has come, a stabilization appliance may be considered for nighttime use.